JonmarCorpuz/SecondBrain/Kubernetes/Taints.md

 # Taint Overview

-A taint is a property you can set on a Node that marks it to repel certain Pods
+A taint is a property you can set on a Node that marks it to repel certain Pods unless they have a corresponding toleration

 * Affects how Pods are scheduled onto Nodes
 * Works together with tolerations